Charly Jordan Flaunts Booty In Thong Bodysuit On Instagram

 The hottie wore her hair down in a middle part and glanced at the camera with a lollipop in her mouth.
 She accessorized with a short chain necklace and a longer charm necklace that featured a marijuana leaf.

+In the second shot, the blond stunner faced her back to the camera and stood with her feet together.
+The image was cropped from her chest down to her knees so it was hard to miss her derriere.
+Furthermore, Charly placed her hands on the sides of her curves and hugged her upper thighs.

-In addition, the final picture was of Charly eating the lollipop as she gazed to her left.
+The final picture showed Charly eating the lollipop as she gazed to her left.
 This snap was zoomed in and offered a good look at her makeup application that included shimmery eyeshadow, heavy mascara, and pink lipstick.
-Her dark red manicure added to the glam vibes and she accessorized with rings and a silver bracelet.
+Her dark red manicure added to the glam vibes, and she accessorized with rings and a silver bracelet.
 Moreover, her rose dagger tattoo on her right forearm was visible.

 The bombshell’s many followers took to the comments section to rave about the new share.